 - An Ice Person: Winter exclusively trains Ice type Pokemon.
 Her older sister, Heather, runs the Ice-type Gym of Fimbulvetr Town and uses them as well.

 - Batman Gambit: On the orders of the plan's conductor Admin Penny, the Team Hectic operatives in Zumi Town arc unleash deranged bird Pokemon upon Zumi Town in hopes of causing mass chaos and confusion.
 This is in fact a clever ruse where the police and good samaritans will be occupied so that a team can swoop in and take in Professor Ironwood for questioning on Pokerus.
 Another team awaits on a private ferry to haul them away after capture.

 - Bowdlerise: According to the author notes, actual firearms really made it into a version of the story.
 However, after a certain point, he went back and purged all mentions of firearms and rifles, and replaced with Grattlers.
 The stun batons, however, stayed since one adaptation depicted them quite lethally.

 - The Bus Came Back: A recurring thing.
 The story is bringing back old friends and rivals.

-- Canon Welding: Misty and Brock are wearing the clothes of their game incarnations in Pokemon Heart Gold And Soul Silver according to Word of God.
+- Misty and Brock are wearing the clothes of their game incarnations in Pokemon Heart Gold And Soul Silver according to Word of God.
 Same with May and her game counterpart from Pokémon Omega Ruby and Alpha Sapphire.

 - Cerebus Rollercoaster: The fic generally maintains the lighthearted nature of its source material, which makes the deviations all the more evident.
 Generally speaking, you'll have all sorts of friendly battles and warm moments one instance, and in another, allusions to death as well as personal drama and strife.